Need travel insurance to cover flights and accommodation if you have to cancel your trip?

 How much will my policy actually cover?

-While cancellation travel insurance is designed to help cover your losses if you need to cancel, beware of the cover limit applied to your policy.
-Most policies will cover the total cost, but only up to a maximum limit specified in the product disclosure statement.
+Most policies will cover the total cost of your trip, but only up to a maximum limit specified in the product disclosure statement.
 Additionally, if there are booked items like flights or accommodation that do have refund clauses, insurers will typically only reimburse you the cancellation charge and leave you to obtain a refund from the airline, hotel or travel agent.
 This can be inconvenient, especially if say the airline only refunds in the form of credits.
 Having a $2,500 flight credit will not be useful in the interim if you only travel once a year.
-Make sure you check the policy, to get a gauge on the types of limits they place of reimbursement should your cancellation benefits be required.

 That said there are a number of comprehensive policies that offer unlimited cover for cancellation cover on the policy.